Ask any realtor—and most people in general—to describe their business plan in a few sentences, and you’re likely to get the same answer:

 Now that you have your transaction goals defined for the next year, let’s talk about how to hit those numbers.

-Real estate has an industry standard conversion rate, according to Shannon, of 2%.
+Real estate has an industry standard conversion rate of 2%.
 Only 1 in 50 leads becomes a sale.

 Knowing that, we can reverse-engineer the number of leads necessary to generate the number of sales you want.